Cats are known for their cleanliness, so it's understandable why any cat owner would be concerned by contrary behavior such as rolling in dirt.

 4. To Get A Dose Of Friendly Bacteria

-This may be a weird reason, but cuts do roll on dirt sometimes to uncover friendly bacteria.
-Instead of eating dirt, cats may roll to coat their cat fur with bacteria present in the soil, which they ingest later when grooming themselves.
+This may be a weird reason, but cats do roll on dirt sometimes to uncover friendly bacteria.
+Instead of eating dirt, your furry friend may roll to coat their cat fur with bacteria present in the soil, which they ingest later when grooming themselves.

 This behavior may be well calculated.
 When cats are grooming themselves, they lick their coat and everything on it.
 If they have been rolling in dirt, they'll ingest friendly bacteria important for their digestive system.

 Like most animals, cats need bacteria in the gut to break down food properly and prevent gut diseases.
-Rolling in dirt is an effective way of ensuring cats maintain a healthy balance of good bacteria (probiotics) in their gut.
+Rolling in dirt is an effective way of ensuring your furry friend maintains a healthy balance of good bacteria (probiotics) in their gut.

 5. To Dust Bath